Campus LGBTQIA-Focused Scholarships

 - GLBT Alumni Chapter Scholarship

-The GLBT Alumni Chapter sponsors $1,000 scholarships each year.
+The GLBT Alumni Chapter sponsors two $1,500 scholarships each year.
 They are funded each year by an endowment created by the GLBT Alumni Chapter of the University of Colorado at Boulder.
 These scholarships will go to academically outstanding undergraduate or graduate students who have a demonstrable record of helping to make the Boulder campus a better place for GLBT students, faculty and staff and/or a similar record within the Boulder community at large.
-The scholarships for the 2014-2015 academic year will be awarded for meritorious service and academic achievement.
-Please apply here.
+The scholarships for the academic year will be awarded for meritorious service and academic achievement.
+Please apply through the student portal.
 Additional eligibility criteria:

 - Must be enrolled full-time

 - Preference will be given to students who have completed at least one year at CU-Boulder and who will have at least one year to complete before graduation.

 - The Alexander Foundation: Applicants must be gay, lesbian, bisexual or transgendered, reside in Colorado and be accepted or enrolled in an accredited Colorado institution of higher education.
 The Applicant must also demonstrate financial need.

 - BATTELLE/NOGLSTP Out to Innovate Scholarships: These scholarships for LGBT or ally students currently enrolled in Science, Technology, Engineering, or Mathematics (STEM) or STEM-related fields.

 - The Point Foundation: Point Foundation provides financial support, mentoring, leadership training and hope to meritorious students who are marginalized due to sexual orientation, gender identity or gender expression.